 Each person should complete a Family Law Financial Affidavit and then notify the other party of exactly which assets and liabilities they have, as well as what these assets and liabilities are worth prior to signing the antenuptial agreement.
 If the court determines fraud was involved in this process, it may disregard all or part of the agreement.

 Once it is drafted, each party will have an opportunity to take the antenuptial agreement to his or her own attorney to have it looked over.
 The agreement should be fair to each party at the time of signing, and it should be fair to both parties many years down the road.

 Finally, make sure that the agreement is properly witnessed and properly executed.
 If not, the court may rule that it is invalid.
 If the agreement is deemed unfair or invalid, it can affect property division and spousal maintenance.

 R. Leigh Frost Law

-At R. Leigh Frost Law, we are experienced in antenuptial agreements and would be happy to advise you on your rights regarding them.
+At R. Leigh Frost Law, we are experienced in the Minnesota antenuptial agreements process and would be happy to advise you on your rights regarding them.
 Please contact us to answer any questions you may have about antenuptial agreements.